 Data layers in the Coastal Viewer are organized by folders, some of which you need to drill down through (clicking the check box along the way to activate them) to get to the data layer that you want to view.
-Folders are differentiated in the list below by underlined headings, whereas data layers are shown in bold below.
+Folders are differentiated in the list below by bold headings, whereas data layers are shown below.
 When you turn on a folder you are not turning on a viewable data layer, but rather enabling the viewing of a data layer within the folder; the data layer needs to be turned on to view it (and all folders it is within also need to be activated-this is a common pitfall and frustration for these types of applications).

-When you open the Coastal Viewer using this link you will see the following structure of folders and data layers available for viewing in the "Layers" list on the left side of the screen:

-Administrative and Political Boundaries
+When you open the Coastal Viewer using this link you will see the following structure of folders and data layers available for viewing in the "Layers" list on the left side of the screen: Administrative and Political Boundaries - This folder is activated when you open the Coastal Viewer.
 This is the folder that contains available tax parcel data.

-NH Parcel Mosaic

-Polygons

-This is the tax parcel data available for most of the NH towns-not all NH towns are available.

-Additional lines

-A small number of NH towns that are not represented in the "Polygons" data layer above have line-based tax parcels in this layer.
+NH Parcel Mosaic- This is activated when you open the Coastal Viewer Polygons This is the tax parcel data available for most of the NH towns-not all NH towns are available.
+Additional lines A small number of NH towns that are not represented in the "Polygons" data layer above have line-based tax parcels in this layer.
 Important note: both the "Polygons" and "Additional lines" data layers are scale-dependent.
 That is, you must zoom into your area of interest far enough for these layers to draw.
-If you are zoomed out too far the data layer heading is greyed out and the data layer will not draw.

-Biology and Ecology

-National Wetlands Inventory - Version 2

-Referenced in eligibility criterion 2.B above for Tidal Water Shoreline.
+If you are zoomed out too far the data layer heading is greyed out and the data layer will not draw. ☐ Biology and Ecology National Wetlands Inventory - Version 2 Referenced in eligibility criterion 2.C above for Tidal Water Shoreline.
 Mapping of this layer is available only for NH.
 ME Projects will need to verify eligibility using an alternative approach.
 Once you are zoomed in to your area of interest (see Important note below), turn on this data layer.

 The layer will expand to show the colors of different wetland types displayed on the map.
-If your project overlaps or is adjacent to "Estuarine and Marine Deepwater" or "Estuarine and Marine Wetland" categories, your project is eligible.
+If your project overlaps or is adjacent to "Estuarine and Marine Deepwater" or "Estuarine and Marine

+Wetland" categories, your project is eligible.
 You can also use the identify feature tool from the "Home" toolbar tab (along the top of the map window) to click on a wetland area to identify its type.
 A table will pop up at the bottom of the screen (this might take a little time so please be patient).
-Look at the column under "NWI_TYPE".
+Look at the column under "NWI TYPE".